 One of the gardens that we help maintain is on the Bay Friendly Garden Tour tomorrow.
 I’m a big fan of the tour and the whole concept of ‘Bay Friendly’.
 It’s such a clear way to focus on the ecological implications of gardening, and the tour has the feel of real gardens made by actual gardeners.
 This garden was originally installed by a designer (Roger Raiche, who’s known around the Bay Area from working at the UC Botanical Garden and for introducing a lot of well-known native plant varieties, Vitis californica ‘Roger’s Red,’ California Wild Grape, being the first one that comes to mind but there are many many more) and we’ve been helping with the maintenance for several years, but it’s very much the owner’s own personal garden.
 Over the years, she has moved and added and subtracted a lot of the plants, and she’s the one who keeps it in a showcase state.
-It’s a great place to walk through and appreciate plants.

 I’ve posted photos from this garden a couple of times before, here and here.
 There is a post about the garden on the Bay Friendly blog and the garden got several paragraphs in a write-up of the tour at SF Gate.
 And Floradora has a number of nice photos from this garden and several others on the tour.

 Some more photos are below.

 This is the only peony I’ve ever gardened around.
 Rather showy, eh.

 Rose season in the Bay Area seems to be at its peak right now.
 This garden has about a dozen varieties, scattered throughout the plantings.